Accidents and incidents involving the North American P-51 Mustang: 1940s

 Two North American P-51C-5-NTs, ' and ', flown by 2d Lt.
 John Keane "Jack" Egar and 2d Lt.
 James R. Cope, respectively, crashed on this date.
 The fighters, which were stationed at Pinellas Army Air Field, Florida, departed the airfield at 0700 hrs EWT originally for a local gunnery training mission, but instead flew to Jacksonville.
 At ~0745 hrs, Egar and Cope descended to an altitude of ~75 feet to buzz Egar's childhood home, which they had reportedly done before just two weeks prior.
 Egar's plane hit two trees and skidded across a street before hitting another tree, several houses, and a line of garages.
-Cole apparently took evasive action to avoid Egar's plane, but in doing so he himself hit a cluster of trees and flew into a house, resulting in one civilian fatality and a fire that destroyed the house and the house next door.
-Both Egar and Cole were killed, and three civilians were injured, one seriously.
+Cope apparently took evasive action to avoid Egar's plane, but in doing so he himself hit a cluster of trees and flew into a house, resulting in one civilian fatality and a fire that destroyed the house and the house next door.
+Both Egar and Cope were killed, and three civilians were injured, one seriously.
 A commemoration of the accident was held at the crash site on 21 July 2012.